Borda/pyImSegm/README.md

 ```bash
 python setup.py build_ext --inplace
 ```
-If loading of compiled descriptors in `cython` fails, it is automatically swapped to `numpy` which gives the same results, but it is significantly slower.
+If loading of compiled descriptors in `cython` fails, it is automatically swapped to use `numpy` which gives the same results, but it is significantly slower.

 **Installation**